milliman/EPI_Machine_Learning/README.md

 --- | ---
-`Creonmain Example.ipynb` | Example code on how to use creonmain.py `ModelDeepDive with Model6.ipynb` | Example code on how to use ModelDeepDive with _Model 6_ from the memo `LASSO - PN and PNU.ipynb` | Code to generate the LASSO baseline model using only PN (Positive and Negative) data and then a search for a model using PNU (PN + Unlabeled) data which is undersampled
+`Creonmain Example.ipynb` | Example code on how to use creonmain.py `ModelDeepDive with Model6.ipynb` | Example code on how to use ModelDeepDive with _Model 6_ from the memo `LASSO - PN and PNU.ipynb` | Code to generate the LASSO baseline model using only PN (Positive and Negative) data and then a search for a model using PNU (PN + Unlabeled) data (pnuwrapper.py) which is undersampled
-`SVC - PN and PNU.ipynb` | Code to generate a Support Vector Classifier (SVC) using only PN data and then a search for an SVC using PNU data which is understampled
+`SVC - PN and PNU.ipynb` | Code to generate a Support Vector Classifier (SVC) using only PN data and then a search for an SVC using PNU data which is understampled using pnuwrapper.py
+`RF - PNU Random Search` | A nested cross validated 3x3 100 iteration search for a Random Forest (RF) classifier wrapped with PNU data which is undersampled using pnuwrapper.py.
+2 different metrics are used to optimize results seperately.

 ### Input data format